-1. ICC-2 approved the request of the PMO to extend the project until December 31, 2019.
-A draft extension plan has been prepared and revised for further comments by partners.
-Process was clarified at the meeting.
+1. By following the decision made at the ICC-2 approved the request of the PMO to extend the project until December 31, 2019, a draft extension plan has revised and shared with partners.

-2. Finance Management (Minsoo: please update this table)
+2. Finance Management

 Please mark with red the 'Accumulated Quarterly Delivery Rate' box (Accumulated Expenditure/ Accumulated Budget) if the delivery rate is under 60%.
 For delivery rate ranging from 60% to 85%, please mark with yellow.
 For delivery rate in the range of 85% - 100%, please mark with green.
 Comments must be provided for delivery rates of outputs marked with red and yellow texts.
 The content of comment should cover reasons for low delivery rate and action plans for catching up.